Lucent0x/LUCID-MUSIC/DONE/README.md

-# THIS IS YOUR SET UP KIT
+# THIS IS YOUR COMPLETE SOUCRE CODE FOR THE PROJECT

-# have fun
+# have fun, stay productive & stay motivated.